Win VIP Pit Tickets to the 2024 MTV Video Music Awards

 How To Win VIP Fan Pit Tickets to the MTV Video Music Awards?

-Starting Tuesday, wake up with Chris & the Crew every morning find out that day's MTV VMA Double Play Artist of the Day!
+Wake up with Chris & the Crew every morning (Tuesday-Friday) find out that day's MTV VMA Double Play Artist of the Day!
 Listen on-air, online, and on the free 94.5 PST app, of course, anytime!

 You never know when (or how many times) we'll do it each day so keep listening for your chance to win.